scastiel/book-pr/manuscript.md

 Reviewing your own code will force you to read it.
 It’s easy to write code forgetting that someone will have to read it at some point.
 And the easy code to write might not be the easy one to read.

 Open your PR in GitHub and review each change as you will do if you were reviewing someone else’s code.
-The code highlighting might be different from your VS Code, you see only changed lines instead of the whole files… You can see your code from a different point of view, a different angle.
+The code highlighting might be different from your IDE, you see only changed lines instead of the whole files… You can see your code from a different point of view, a different angle.

 Thanks to this view, you may realize that some code is duplicated where it should not.
 Or that you forgot to change a file, that you expected to see in the listed modified files but can’t find.